alidandach/1020-baal_NFP103_2019/README.md

  3.1.2-list_grp:list all groups founded on the server<br />&nbsp;&nbsp;
  3.1.3-members:list all members in groups ex: members nameOfGroup<br />&nbsp;&nbsp;

-I use Log4j for logging and Junit 5 for testing.
+I use Log4j for logging and Junit 5 for testing.<br />
+all messages it's encrypted using asymetrique(RSA) and symetrique (AES) encryption.<br />